 - Do not carry a bag or notebook that fills your hands

-- Step to the right when you enter room, pausing to first observe
+- Step to the right when you enter a room, pausing first to observe

 - Greet hosts first, if possible but do not monopolize their time

-- Introduce yourself to others, not just talking to people you know
+- Introduce yourself to others, not just talk to people you know

 - Do not immediately head for the bar or food; don’t go hungry